CERT-Polska/hfinger/README.md

 `pip install hfinger`

-Hfinger has been tested on Xubuntu 20.04 LTS with `tshark` package in version `3.2.3`, but should work with version `2.6.10` on Ubuntu 18.04.
+Hfinger has been tested on Xubuntu 22.04 LTS with `tshark` package in version `3.6.2`, but should work with older versions like `2.6.10` on Xubuntu 18.04 or `3.2.3` on Xubuntu 20.04.

 Please note that as with any PoC, you should run Hfinger in a separated environment, at least with Python virtual environment.
 Its setup is not covered here,